-A. Can you define these key words?
-B. Design Argument C. Cosmological Argument Key word Key definition • This is t he argument for the existence of God based on evidence • This is the argument for the existence of God which argues that Omnipotent The belief that God is all-powerful of desig n in the world.
-God is th ne cause of the universe.
-Omniscient The belief that God is all-knowing For exa es of design include purpose and regularity in the world. mple, the laws of physics mean the planets move around somethi n the world must have a cause - if a door opens then ng must have opened it - this argument suggests that Omnibenevolent The belief that God is all-loving 1 in a regular and ordered way.
-The human eye has all the x structures to enable it to fulfil a purpose- vision that first ust have been a first cause to begin life in the universe and trause is God.
-Theism The belief in God 1 II ng cannot come from nothing, therefore something must used the world into existence.
-Without a first cause there Atheism Disbelief or lack of belief in God 1 could be e no second cause etc. Agnosticism The belief that nothing can be known 1 about the existence or nature of God D. The Problem of Evil E. Religious Experience Empirical evidence Evidence for something based on observation or experience 11 s the argument that the existence of evil nines belief in an omnipotent and omnibenevolent God. an experience which has a religious meaning for son who experienced it.
+A. Car you define these key words?
+B. Design Argument C. Cosmological Argument Key word Key definition • This is t he argument for the existence of God based on evidence This is the argument for the existence of God which argues that God is the cause of the universe.
+Things in the world must have a cause if a deer cause than Omnipotent The belief that God is all-powerful of desig n in the world.
+Omniscient 0 Examples of design include purpose and regularity in the world.
+For example, the laws of physics mean the planets move around the sun in a regular and ordered way.
+The human eye has all the complex structures to enable it to fulfil a purpose- vision Things in the world must have a cause - if a door opens then something must have opened it - this argument suggests that Omnibenevolent there must have been a first cause to begin life in the universe an that first cause is God.
+Theism The belief in God of the v Watch - an analogy that suggests that there is a designer vorld.
+We may not question how a rock exists or the have ca ing cannot come from nothing, therefore something must used the world into existence.
+Without a first cause there Atheism Disbelief or lack of belief in God pehind it, but a watch has an intricate design that is there must be a designer.
+This analogy means that 1 e no second cause etc. suggested three ways - the uncaused cause, the unmoved Agnosticism The belief that nothing can be known about the existence or nature of God 1 intricacy in the design of the world, therefore there must signer - God. mover a and a necessary being. about the existence of hature of God D. The Problem of Evil E. Religious Experience Empirical evidence Evidence for something based on observation or experience II . s the argument that the existence of evil nines belief in an omnipotent and omnibenevolent God.
+This is an experience which has a religious meaning for the person who experienced it.
 Analogy A comparison between things that have similar features, often used o help explain a principle or idea.
-If God i omnisc attribute is meant to be omnibenevolent, omnipotent and identifier, then the existence of evil cancels out one of these tes of God.
+If God omnisc attribu is meant to be omnibenevolent, omnipotent and cient, then the existence of evil cancels out one of these tes of God.
 Religiou include seeing a is experiences are where you experience God.
 It can visions / dreams where you are visited/ hearing God/ a miracle/ prayers being answered or just feeling the Theodicy An argument which defends God against the problem of evil.
-The included theism, oblem of evil is frequently known as the inconsistent triad. consistent triad is only a challenge to the god of classical / monotheistic Abrahamic faiths, as this is the description Bernade e of God/ Near death experiences ette at Lourdes had religious experiences where the Virgin ooke to her.
+The included theism oblem of evil is frequently known as the inconsistent triad. consistent triad is only a challenge to the god of classical / monotheistic Abrahamic faiths, as this is the description Bernade ce of God/ Near death experiences ette at Lourdes had religious experiences where the Virgin boke to her.
 Fallacy A mistaken belief, especially one based on unsound arguments. of God they offer.
+F Criticisms